husarion/static_docs_deprecated/src/core2/tutorials/other-tutorials/using-core2-with-mbed-os.md

 As you no doubt have guessed this simple code just lights up three on-board LEDs in particular sequence.
 We instantiate `BusOut` object that allows to control multiple digital pins at the same time regardless of ports they're assigned to.
 On-board LEDs blink in order described by `leds_mask` array at the interval introduced by function `ThisThread::sleep_for(1000)`.

-Let's explore other important files of template project.
-Open file `custom_target.json`:
+In directory's root folder find `custom_targets.json` file:

 <div>
 <center><img src="./../../../assets/img/mbed-tutorials/mbed-tutorial-img3.png" width="800px" alt=""/></center>
 </div>

 Mbed OS Configuration system uses this file to add user's custom targets making it possible to run system on boards that aren't officially supported.
-We use `custom_target.json` and files from `TARGET_CORE2` to define CORE2 target.
+We use `custom_targets.json` and files from `TARGET_CORE2` to define CORE2 target.
 You can learn more about configuration system [here](https://os.mbed.com/docs/v5.10/reference/configuration.html).

 In folder `TARGET_CORE2` you can find files `PinNames.h` and `PeripheralPins.c`.
 First one defines pin names of mcu and the latter defines peripherals that can be used on each pin.